 Return To Shore & Bus Home

-The trip back to shore is not long from Bacardi Island, but there is a bit of wind and waves, so expect it to possibly be a wet experience!
+The trip back to shore is not long from Bacardi Island, but there can be a bit of wind and waves, so expect it to possibly be a wet experience!

 From there, all you need to do is relax on the bus (with a post-whale-toast from the guide), heading back to your hotel in Cabarete, Sosua, or Puerto Plata.